 This is not what we provide.

-Conversely, counselling can help make sense of your circumstances, environment, and triggers in your life, that may be contributing to your depression, i.e. the emotional work required.
+Conversely, working with a counsellor can help make sense of your circumstances, environment, and the triggers in your life, that may be contributing to your depression, i.e. the emotional work required.

 Depression symptoms vary between individuals, but perhaps you suffer from:

-Most often the best way to approach depression through counselling, is to be heard and understood, in a non-judgemental manner, your interpretation of the events around you and their meaning, with an impartial third party, trained to assist.
+Most often the best way to approach depression through counselling, is to be heard and understood, in a non-judgemental manner, by an impartial third party, listening to your interpretation of the events around you and their meaning, trained to assist.